interline-io/transitland-lib/README.md

 ## Licenses

-gotransit is released under a "dual license" model:
+`transitland-lib` is released under a "dual license" model:

 - open-source for use by all under the [GPLv3](LICENSE) license
 - also available under a flexible commercial license from [Interline](mailto:info@interline.io)